 Taking a Taxi between Disney World and Universal Studios

 A taxicab provides door-to-door service, and privacy, and saves time as it doesn’t halt at different stops.
-It also makes sure you don’t have to worry about finding a parking spot or the hefty parking charges that come with it.
+It also makes sure you don’t have to worry about finding a parking spot or the hefty parking costs.

 A Mears taxi might be the right option for you if you are looking for an old-school traditional taxi.
-You can either book one in advance or get one outside the theme park gates, whichever one you’re at.
+You can either book one in advance or get one outside the theme park gates, there will be taxi signs around in whichever one you’re at.
 Keep in mind that this may be easier said than done during peak hours.

 Considering the ride is only about 20 minutes in total, taking a Mears taxi is another option that can turn out to be expensive.
 However, it still may be cheaper than the per-person priced shuttle.

 Ride-sharing services offered by companies like Uber and Lyft are crowd favorites among tourists for how convenient and economical they are.
 Rideshare is one of the popular options. with lower fees if there is no price surging with rainy weather and of course no parking costs.
 Look for the clear signs as you exit the parks to find the drop off and pick up points.

 From a basic car for up to four passengers to an SUV for six, to luxury vehicles that hold up to 8 people, these platforms offer a variety of options to passengers right at their fingertips.

 Both platforms also give you the option to refine your preferences and add a car seat if you’re traveling with your little one.